DennitchGlitchie/1135LaundryMonitor/README.md

 - Had to use a virtual python environment to install https://pypi.org/project/nrf24/
 - NOTE: this python package uses pigpiod which has a hard time restarting over and over again.
 The software design had to adapt to this
 - Once installed, I used tuner_receiver.sh and tuner_transmitter.sh to tune the channel.
 I ended up choosing channel 96 with power level HIGH
+- Used simple_transmitter.py and simple_receiver.py as a test and guide from https://github.com/bjarne-hansen/py-nrf24

 On the Transmit Side:
-- autossh.service to set up a reverse tunne to the cloud VM (there is no internet normally on the transmit side)
+- autossh.service: set up a reverse tunne to the cloud VM (there is no internet normally on the transmit side)
-- laundry-trasnmitter.service to start record_process_send.sh at boot
+- laundry-trasnmitter.service: start record_process_send.sh at boot
+- record_process_send.sh: Main process, starts send_audio_analysis.py, loops through record_audio.sh and process_audio.py and generating now.log (with a now_buffer.log)
-- record_process_send.sh records audio for 1 second and saves it, processes the audio to
+- record_audio.sh: Records 1 second of audio and saves it to now.wav
-- record_audio.sh
-- process_audio.py
-- send_audio_analysis.py
-- now.log and now_buffer.log
+- process_audio.py: Processes now.wav to generate FFT values.
+Finds the energy at 60Hz (and other frequencies) as the squared magnitude of the FFT.
+Is then normalized using a logarithmic scale.
+- send_audio_analysis.py: Runs in parrallel, monitor now.log, sends the energy values over the channel
+- now.log and now_buffer.log: Updated version of the audio analysis, with buffer since now.log is monitored for changes
-- debug.log
+- debug.log: debug output

 On the Receiver Side:
-- run_laundry_monitor_alg.sh
-- receive_audio_analysis.py
+- autossh.service: set up a reverse tunne to the cloud VM
+- run_laundry_monitor_alg.sh: Main process, starts receive_audio_analysis.py, provides algorithm evaluations
-- now.log
+- receive_audio_analysis.py: Runs in parrallel, generates now.log with data from transmitter
-- debug.log
+- now.log: Regenerated audio analysis on the reciever side
-- history.log
+- debug.log: debug output
+- history.log: History of now.log
+- laundry_webserver.py: Creates the Flask Webserver

+Detailed Description of Receiver Software Design run_laundry_monitor_alg.sh is the main process.
+It send_audio_analysis.py because the pigpiod service can't be started and stopped.
+A loop is started (currently 10 second delay) where record_audio.sh is ran to generate now.wav.
+The python file process_audio.py which has a dictionary to select frequencies for analysis.
+Any combination of frequencies can be selected and additional can be added.
+Currently the algorithm is only focussing on 60Hz and the rest are useless.

+frequencies = {
+    'Energy60Hz': 60,
+    'Energy180Hz': 180,
+#    'Energy300Hz': 300,
+#    'Energy430Hz': 430,
+#    'Energy540Hz': 540
+}

+process_audio will generate a now_buffer.log text file which will be transferred to now.log by record_process_send.sh.
+It will look something like this.

+energy at 60Hz: 15.0389
+energy at 180Hz: 13.6403

+send_audio_analysis.py will check now.log every 5 seconds for and update.
+If it sees an update, it will scrape this file and packetize the data.
+It uses a dynamic payload.
+For each frequency pair, it packs:
+- A count of the frequency pairs
+- The frequency number as a 2-byte unsigned integer (uint16)
+- The frequency value as a 4-byte float (float32)

+[count][freq1_num][freq1_value][freq2_num][freq2_value]...
+  1B      2B         4B          2B         4B

+The maximumpayload size is 32, which means
+- Available space for frequency pairs = 32 bytes - 1 byte (for count) = 31 bytes
+- Number of pairs = 31 bytes ÷ 6 bytes per pair = 5.16 pairs or effectively 5 pairs.

 Webserver:
 - laundry_webserver.py is AI generated so I designed it's overall function.
 My goal was to have a status icon at the top "IN USE", "NOT IN USE", "NOT LOGGING".
 Also a graph of all the recent past readings.
 Also an output of the history.log file for debugging purposes.